Archie Goodwin (soccer): Adelaide United

 On 6 June 2024, Goodwin signed for Adelaide United on a four-year deal.
 Goodwin played his first game and scored his first goal for the club in a pre-season friendly against local side The Cove FC in a 9–0 win for United.
 On 7 February 2025, Goodwin scored his eighth goal of the season for Adelaide against Melbourne City in a 1–0 win, outscoring his total league goals for Newcastle in just one season.
 On the last game of the season, Goodwin suffered a Hamstring Tear in a 0–0 draw against Melbourne City, causing him to miss out on the 2024/25 A-League Final Series.
 Commentator's Simon Hill and Andy Harper met the injury with great concern due to his injury problems whilst at Newcastle.
 However, in Goodwin's first season with Adelaide, he scored 13 goals in 26 games, earning the 2024–25 A-League Golden Boot, joint with Adrian Segecic, the youngest player to win the award.
-Goodwin left the club to an undisclosed Major League Soccer side on 13 August 2025.

 Charlotte FC

-On 13 August 2025, Goodwin signed for Charlotte FC on a three and a half year deal.
+On 13 August 2025, Goodwin signed for Major League Soccer side Charlotte FC on a three and a half year deal.
+Goodwin made his debut for Charlotte on 31 August 2025, coming on as a 90th-minute substitute for Idan Toklomati in a 1–0 win over the New York Red Bulls at Bank of America Stadium.

+He scored his first goals for the club on 21 March 2026, a brace in a 6–1 victory over the New York Red Bulls.
+He then scored in consecutive matches, converting a 90th-minute penalty in a 2–1 defeat to Nashville SC, before scoring in a 6–1 win over Charlotte Independence in the U.S. Open Cup.
+On 4 August 2026, Goodwin scored his first Leagues Cup goal in a 3–0 victory over Pumas UNAM.